 Once you launch Appium inspector, you’ll be greeted with the below home screen.
 If you see there is a JSON representation sector under Desired Capabilities section.

-Please see Appium docs for more idea on these capabilities.
+Please see Appium docs for more ideas on these capabilities.

 Below are some sample capabilities we can give for Android: